Last Updated on

 In addition to making sure that your followers can find you, Site Redirect will also ensure that Google and other search engines are redirected to your new blog, so you don’t lose any valuable SEO you’ve built up over your blogging career.

-Remember, WordPress.com is a great tool for classroom blogs or people dipping their toes into the blogging world, but when it’s time to go pro, you can’t beat a self-hosted blog.
+Remember, WordPress.com is a great tool for classroom blogs or people dipping their toes into the blogging world, but when it’s time to go pro, you can’t beat a self-hosted blog so if you want to transfer WordPress.com to WordPress.org you’re making the right move.
 The basic software is free—meaning there’s never been a better time to make the move!